Skip to content

 Our Team

-Michelle Rossomando, AIA, RID Principal
+Michelle Rossomando, AIA, RID President and Principal

 Michelle believes in the constant improvement of everything.
 She brings to the table a tenacious focus on creative design through every stage of every project.
 Complexities and limitations are not allowed to impact a project negatively, and the search for design opportunities is perpetual.
 Inside the studio, she constantly evaluates roles and responsibilities, adjusting them to solve problems and match the strengths and desires of every individual.
 Michelle places particular importance on creating a communicative and collaborative work environment.